olav89/Simple-Websocket-Server/README.md

 # How Does It Work?

 A socketserver is initialized and listens for client connections.
-When a client connects ThreadingMixIn starts a threaded handler for the connection.
+When a client connects ThreadingMixIn starts a handler for the connection.
 Every client connecting has to perform a handshake with the server to ensure that a proper WebSocket connection is made.
 After the handshake is completed the server and client can send masked messages to eachother until the connection is closed.

 # Running the Server: